upcmd/up/README.md

     && chmod +x up
 ```

-Move the downloaded UP command executable to an execuatble path, eg. /usr/local/bin, so you can use it system wide
+Move the downloaded UP command executable to an executable path, eg. /usr/local/bin, so you can use it system wide

 #### Install from source